steunix/passweaver-api/docs/index.md

 User passwords are hashed using bcrypt algorythm.

-Items are encrypted and stored in the database using a master key that is read **from the environment variable `PASSWEAVER_MASTER_KEY`**: there is no other way to get the master key and this is fully intentional, in order to leave the responsability of safely keeping your master key secret completely **up to you**.
+Items are encrypted and stored in the database using a master key that is read **from the environment variable `PASSWEAVERAPI_MASTER_KEY`**: there is no other way to get the master key and this is fully intentional, in order to leave the responsability of safely keeping your master key secret completely **up to you**.

 Items are encrypted using AES-GCM algorithm with the master key, and are stored along with IV and auth tag.